Group-Project-MU/381project-group39/README.md

 ### Search page:
 -Use the name or the postcode to search the request.<p>
 ### Details page:<br>
--View the request details and can post a message.
-Clicking on the symbol which shows on the map to display the message.<p>
+-View the request details and can post a message.<br> -Clicking on the symbol which shows on the map to display the message.<p>
 ### Profile:
 -Display the request(s) that the user created.<br>
 -Delete and edit only exist when user created a request.<p>